 Your interest in the negative effects of meditation began after you meditated for decades and spent 14 years in a Hindu-Yoga monastery.
 What happened to you?

 I’ve had many positive experiences with meditation.
 However, I’ve noticed during the decades of my practice that my thoughts about meditation changed, matured.
 I used to believe that meditation, when practiced properly, brought enlightenment and spiritual liberation.
-My motivations for practice were essentially driven by my spiritual or religious aspirations motivated me to intense practice of meditation.
+My spiritual or religious aspirations motivated me to intense practice of meditation.